MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

 5. In the Add Row pane, add a name and under     **OMA-URI**, add the following  string:

     ```OMA-URI
-    ./Device/Vendor/MSFT/Policy/Config/LocalUsersAndGroups/ConfigureGroupMembership
+ ./Device/Vendor/MSFT/Policy/Config/LocalUsersAndGroups/Configure
     ```
 > [!NOTE]
 > The **RestrictedGroups/ConfigureGroupMembership** policy setting also allows you to configure members (users or AAD groups) to a Windows 10 local group.
 However, it allows only for a full replace of the existing groups with the new members and does not allow selective add or remove.
-Available in Windows 10 Teams 2020 Update 2, it is recommended to use the **LocalUsersandGroups** policy setting instead of the RestrictedGroups policy setting.
+Available in Windows 10 Team 2020 Update 2, it is recommended to use the **LocalUsersandGroups** policy setting instead of the RestrictedGroups policy setting.
 Applying both policy settings to Surface Hub is unsupported and may yield unpredictable results.

 6. Under Data type, select **String XML** and browse to open the XML file you created in the previous step.